NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson01_intro_filesystem.md

 **With Mac OS**

 Macs have a utility application called "**Terminal**" for performing tasks on the command line (shell), both locally and on remote machines.
-We will be using it to log into O2.
+We will be using it to log into Biowulf.

 Please find and open the Terminal utility on your computers using the *Spotlight Search* at the top right hand corner of your screen.